Pr0gram-Creat0r-1/Tank-Battle/README.md

 How to play:
 1. Download zip folder
 2. Unzip it, save the folder to your local disk (C).
-3. Use "import Tank_Battle" in your python shell, or do some other method by using your command line.
+3. Use "import Tank_Battle" in your python shell, or paste the Tank_Battle.py file path into your command line.

 Note: You MUST save the Tank_Battle folder directly to your local disk (C), so that the path to it becomes "C:\Tank_Battle".
 If you don't do this, your game will not work.